I love just being with you

-The other day when my husband came home from running errands with our baby, Peregrine, I was bummed.
+The other day when my husband came home from running errands with our baby, P, I was bummed.

-My 3-year-old, Owen, and I were supposed to have had some special time together, just the two of us while they were gone.
+My 3-year-old, O, and I were supposed to have had some special time together, just the two of us while they were gone.
 That almost never happens.
-I had been excited about what big kid things we could do together unemcumbered by Pip.
-We could read books with ripable pages!
+I had been excited about what big kid things we could do together unemcumbered by P. We could read books with ripable pages!
 We could put together a puzzle!
 We could do art!
-But Owen wasn’t excited about any of my ideas and somehow the time passed without us doing anything at all.
+But O wasn’t excited about any of my ideas and somehow the time passed without us doing anything at all.
 This really bummed me out.
-Then I saw Owen’s face.
+Then I saw O’s face.

 I wonder when I will stop being surprised at the things I learn from my children.